Why Did My Mortgage Go Up? Factors That Can Change Your Monthly Mortgage Payments

 Removing Conventional PMI

-If you have a conventional loan, your mortgage insurance is called private mortgage insurance, or PMI.
-You have to pay PMI on a conventional loan if you make a down payment that’s less than 20% of the home’s purchase price.
+Mortgage insurance for a conventional loan is called private mortgage insurance (PMI).
+You pay PMI on a conventional loan if you make a down payment of less than 20% of a home’s purchase price.

-Once you reach 20% equity in your home (meaning the difference between what the home is worth and what you owe on it), you’ll be able to get rid of PMI via a request through your servicer.
+Once you reach 20% equity in your home (the difference between what a home is worth and what you owe), you can ask your servicer to remove PMI.

-Your PMI will auto-cancel once you reach either 22% equity based on your original amortization schedule or the midpoint of your mortgage term (whichever comes first).
+PMI automatically cancels once you reach 22% equity based on your original loan payoff schedule or the midpoint of your mortgage term (whichever comes first).

-If you don’t want to wait for PMI to auto-cancel, you can contact your lender and request to have it removed once you reach 20% equity in your home.
+If you don’t want to wait for PMI to auto-cancel, contact your lender and request its removal once you reach 20% equity in your home.

-There are other ways to get rid of PMI if you can prove increases in property value based on either market conditions or home improvements, for example.
-Just be aware that the amount of equity you have to have in the home for PMI removal may be slightly higher in these situations.
-It can also depend on how long you’ve had the mortgage.
+You can also remove PMI by proving your property value has increased based on market conditions or home improvements.
+However, the equity threshold you’ll need to reach to remove PMI may be slightly higher in these situations.
+And it may also depend on how long you’ve held the mortgage.

 Removing FHA MIP

-Mortgage insurance on FHA loans is called mortgage insurance premium, or MIP.
-Removing mortgage insurance on an FHA loan can be a little trickier.
+Mortgage insurance for an FHA loan is called a mortgage insurance premium (MIP).
+Removing mortgage insurance from an FHA loan can be slightly more complex.

-For FHA loans that closed on or after June 3, 2013, MIP can only be removed if you made a down payment of at least 10% and have paid mortgage insurance for at least 11 years.
+For FHA loans that closed on or after June 3, 2013, MIP is eligible for removal if you make at least a 10% down payment and pay mortgage insurance for at least 11 years.
+If your down payment is less than 10%, you’ll pay MIP for the life of the loan.

-If, on the other hand, your loan closed before June 3, 2013, MIP will be removed once you reach 22% equity in your home.
-If your loan term is greater than 15 years, you must also have paid MIP for at least 5 years.
+If you closed on the loan before June 3, 2013, MIP is eligible for removal once you reach 22% equity in your home.
+For loan terms longer than 15 years, you must have paid MIP for at least 5 years.

-Stuck with MIP for the life of your FHA loan?
-You might want to consider refinancing into a conventional loan.
-As long as you have 20% equity in the home, you won’t have to pay PMI.
+If you don’t want to pay MIP for the life of your FHA loan, consider refinancing to a conventional loan.
+As long as you refinance with 20% equity in the home, you won’t pay PMI.

 The Bottom Line